Klepariv: History

 The earliest record of Klepariv dates to the 13th century, when Daniel of Galicia built fortifications in the area to better defend Lviv against the Tatars.
 It was named for the German nobleman Ganko Klepper, who bought the rights to distribute beer on Krakowskie Przedmieście in Lviv.
 The original name of Klepperhof eventually became Polonized to Kleparów.

 Between 1535 and 1560 the community became known for its good soils, ponds and grapes, which brought it fame along with its bleached linens.
 In the middle of the century residents cultivated and grew the widely-exported Griotte de Kleparow (Sour Cherry of Kleparów).
 An iron gate was installed in the middle of the 19th century; in 1908 a tram ran through Kleparów.
 From the middle of the 19th century to the early 1940s a portion of Kleparów had a large Jewish population.

 During World War II, between 1941 and 1943, when Ukraine was under Nazi occupation, Klepariv became a ghetto.
 Hunger, malnutrition, scurvy, typhus and tuberculosis were common.
 Much of the district was destroyed when the Jewish population was deported to death camps.

+A Nazi concentration camp functioned in the vicinity of Klepariv railway station, where over 6500 Jews were murdered during three days in May 1943.
+Following the discovery of Katyn massacre, the camp authorities exhumed the victims' bodies and destroyed their remains with the help of a Sonderkommando, whose members were later also executed.
+The surviving inmates were evacuated amid the Soviet advance in July 1944.